PORCELAIN PLATES.NET

 measuring a full 20 inches in length.
 Not only are these plates four inches longer

-than any other class of these various New York plates, but they are actually the
+than any other class of these various New York plates other than the one known

-third longest porcelain license plates of any kind known from the U.S. or Canada.
+plates of any kind known from the U.S. or Canada.

 SYRACUSE